Vitiligo Treatment in the Florida Keys

 What is the best treatment for vitiligo?

 There are numerous vitiligo treatments available at Keys Dermatology in Florida for those who are seeking more even skin tone.
 While these treatments have proven successful in patients, the exact results will vary from person to person.
 Some of the possible treatment options for vitiligo include:

 - Prescription topical medications to control skin inflammation and help even out tone (especially if vitiligo is caught early on)

 - Prescription ointments that can help restore pigment in the face and neck (especially for those with only small patches of lightened skin)

 - Light therapy for vitiligo to return color to the lighter areas of skin affected by vitiligo

 - Depigmentation for vitiligo, which may be able to gradually lighted other areas of the skin to match those affected by vitiligo (especially for those with widespread vitiligo)

 - Surgical skin grafting to replace skin affected by vitiligo with small sections of normal skin from other areas of the body

 - Vitiligo tattooing, also known as micropigmentation, can help even out skin tones by tattooing pigment into the skin

-If you are experiencing symptoms of vitiligo, visit Pruett Dermatology.
-Dr. Pruett is an experienced, board-certified skin doctor and dermatologic surgeon who has been serving the Florida Keys community for over 25 years.
-Pruett Dermatology offers vitiligo treatment and cares for every individual patient with a personal touch.
+If you are experiencing symptoms of vitiligo, visit Keys Dermatology.
+Our team of experienced, board-certified skin doctor and dermatologic surgeons who have been serving the Florida Keys community for over 25 years.
+Keys Dermatology offers vitiligo treatment and cares for every individual patient with a personal touch.
 Visit our warm and welcoming office today or schedule an appointment by calling 305.664.8828 or fill out the form on this page.